sherwindavis/sorting-visualizer/README.md

 # sorting-visualizer
-This is a sorting visualizer
+This is a Sorting Visualizer.
-You czn visit here https://sherwindavis.github.io/sorting-visualizer/
+You can visit here https://sherwindavis.github.io/sorting-visualizer/